sylwiavv/spa-application-products/README.md

 ### Features
 * Data are fetching from external source.
-* You can search product from input typing product id
+* You can search product from input typing product id.
-* You can switch pages with pagination (prev, next)
+* You can switch pages with pagination (prev, next).
+* You can turn back to the first page from each view from app.

 #### You can check it on https://sylwiavv.github.io/autocomplete_js/

+### To do in teh future
+* Add more tests.
+* Add some nice animations.